isabella232/community-53/content-format-templates/technical_articles_guide.md

 - **What will the reader have accomplished when they’re done?** What new skills will they have?
 What will they be able to do that they couldn’t do before?

+- **CTA to subscribe to our channel** to ge the latest updates from our YouTube channel.

 By answering these questions in your introduction, these will also help you design a clear and reader-focused tutorial, as you’ll align the steps.

 Instead of using phrases like **“We will learn how to”**, use phrases like **“you will configure”** or **“you will build”**.